Piedmont, California: History

-Like surrounding Oakland, Piedmont has a history of racial segregation.
+Like surrounding Oakland, Piedmont has a history of racial segregation, but it also has a separate history of racial exclusion.
 In 1924, the city's first African-American homeowners, Sidney and Irene Dearing, got around the city's restrictive housing covenants by purchasing a home using a white family member as a proxy.
 They could not count on the city of Piedmont to protect them from violent threats against their lives—the chief of police at the time, Burton Becker, was an active member of the Ku Klux Klan.
 While the Dearings initially refused to leave, bombs were left around their property.
-They sold it to the city for $25,000 after a mob surrounded their home and demanded that they leave.
+The couple sold their property to the city for $25,000 after a mob surrounded their home and demanded that they leave.

 Before 1968, restrictive housing covenants and redlining were used to exclude non-whites in the city for many years.
 The American sociologist and historian James W. Loewen identified Piedmont as a "probable" sundown town, meaning that non-whites were not welcome after dusk and could face violence and intimidation.
-While surrounding Oakland is one of the most ethnically and culturally diverse cities in the United States, Piedmont has a less racially diverse population than Oakland.
+While surrounding Oakland is one of the most ethnically and culturally diverse cities in the United States, Piedmont has a less racially diverse population.
 Attempts to ethnically and culturally diversify the city and allow for higher density and affordable housing are typically met with resistance from the city's residents.

 In early 2021, the city council indicated that it intended "to move forward with public acknowledgement and an apology for the abhorrent treatment Sidney Dearing and his family received in 1924."